 The Green Learning Community (GLC) is an intentional community of professors and first-year students dedicated to studying human relations to the environment through many ways of knowing.
-As a first-year student in the Environmental Studies or Environmental Science program, you participate in this year-long experience, which integrates courses in biology, environmental issues, literature and economics.
+As a first-year student in one of our Environmental programs, you participate in this year-long experience, which integrates courses in biology, environmental issues, literature and economics.
 Your peers from from other majors are also welcome in the GLC, as they bring diversity and unique points of view to the community.

 As you attend classes, you often find the same topic presented from different perspectives.
 You learn about the environment in an atmosphere where your opinions are welcomed and valued by supportive professors who foster a sense of community.